the-rubies-way/fake_picture/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/loqimean/fake_picture.

+### To-Do
+- [ ] add comerce pictures, like "products", and certain product types, e.g. "car", "phone" and like this, might be "cakes" 🙂

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).